Latin America

 📷 by ryanschude

-One of the features of the establishment is its very characteristic Art Nouveau décor as well as the wallpaper that has been preserved since the Porfiriato period (The period in Mexican history when Porfirio Díaz (1830-1915) was president of the country).
-President Porfirio Díaz, as well as the revolutionaries Emiliano Zapata and Pancho Villa, could not miss a drink at this iconic bar.
-Check out our tour: Evening Street Food & Bar Crawl of Mexico City Private Tour.
+One of the establishment’s features is its very characteristic Art Nouveau décor, as well as the wallpaper that has been preserved since the Porfiriato period (the period in Mexican history when Porfirio Díaz (1830-1915) was president of the country).

 Chihuahua, Chihuahua

-Chihuahua is one of the places in Mexico par excellence that has the most revolutionary atmosphere of all the states.
+Chihuahua is one of the places in Mexico par excellence with the most revolutionary atmosphere of all the states.
 Here took place different war events.
 Which caused a before and after in this brutal episode of Mexican history.
 Check out our tour: Copper Canyon in Mexico by Train Chepe Tour.

 Tarahumara people